top of page

 Making a Lasting Power of Attorney (LPA) is as important as making a Will.

-A Lasting Power of Attorney is a legal document which allows you to delegate certain responsibilities for day to day living that you could otherwise carry out for yourself but anticipate that in the future you may wish someone else to assist you.
-You choose a person you trust whilst you are fit and well and you will know, not only who will look after you if ever you become vulnerable, but also that you have done all you could to make it easier for them.
+A Lasting Power of Attorney is a legal document which allows you to delegate certain responsibilities for day to day living that you could otherwise carry out for yourself where you anticipate that in the future you may wish for or require assistance.
+By choosing a trusted attorney (or attorneys) whilst you are fit and well, you will know that your best interests will be championed if you become vulnerable and that you have done everything you can to prepare your attorney(s) if the need arises.

 Our experienced team can advise on the following: